hibbitts-design/hibbitts-design-org-learn/pages/09.grav-workshop-materials/chapter.md

 #  Grav Workshop Materials

-Holding a class or workshop about the modern-flat file CMS [Grav](http://getgrav.org/)?
+Holding a workshop about the modern-flat file CMS [Grav](http://getgrav.org/)?
 Awesome!
 Use the [Getting Started with Grav](/grav-workshop-materials/getting-started-with-grav) guide and provide participants with the [Grav Workshop Demo Skeleton](/grav-workshop-materials/grav-workshop-demo-skeleton) as a starting point.